Liusuthu/Multi-Modal-Based-Depression-Detecting-System/README.md

 ### 📚️Description
-*Below are some description of this system, including the basic information and how to use it.*<br>
+*//Below are some description of this system, including the basic information and how to use it.*<br>
 The purpose of this system is to provide an easy way to detect depression, provide timely primary diagnosis and alert treatment for users who may be at potential risk of depression.
 The system consists of a fusion of video, audio, and text modal models for Chinese language environments, it also accesses to a large language model API to achieve a more humanized consultation experience.
 ##### 📋Testing Mode
 Including three sub-modes:<br>